TROGIR AND SPLIT (Half Day)

 A journey through time, walking among Roman walls, medieval residences and imposing fortifications in two destinations with a rich history.

 - Trogir: walls, Cathedral of Saint Lawrence, bell tower

-> - Returning to the coach, we head for Split for a short orientation tour leaving you with some free time to explore on your own or indulge in some shopping before returning to the ship.
+Returning to the coach, we head for Split for a short orientation tour to explore before returning to the ship.

-> - Dress code that is appropriate for the places of worship to be visited is recommended.
+- Dress code that is appropriate for the places of worship to be visited is recommended.

 - This excursion is not recommended for guests with mobility problems.